Malizma333/line-rider-command-editor-userscript/README.md

 - The `Time Remap` tab has triggers that slow down or speed up the timeline for a certain period of time

 ### Triggers
+- Triggers can be deleted with the `X` button located at the top right of the trigger
+- New triggers can be created with the `+` button located below the last trigger
 - Each trigger has a time stamp associated with that specific trigger.
 This timestamp coresponds with the timeline located at the bottom of the screen.
   - Timestamp values range from **00:00:00** to **99:59:39**, where the time represents [minutes]:[seconds]:[frames]
   - Each successive trigger will start after the previous trigger finishes